danhunsaker/angular-dynamic-forms/README.md

 ### The Template ###
-Regardless of whether it arrives via `template` or `template-url`, the form template is a fairly-straightforward JavaScript object.
-Its keys correspond (by default) to input control `name`s, which in turn (also by default) correspond to keys in the form's model.
-Each of the values of this object is another object describing a form input control.
+Regardless of whether it arrives via `template` or `template-url`, the form template is a fairly-straightforward JavaScript array/object.
+Each index/key of the template value (referred to elsewhere in this README as an ID) serves as the `name` and [`ng-model`][] (where applicable) of the control described in the corresponding value.
+Each of the values, then, is an object describing a form input control.
 A `type` key identifies what kind of control to build, which in turn determines what [other keys](#common-options) are expected.
-Any `type` that isn't supported builds a `<span>` containing the value of the `label` key, if one exists, and any other keys as attributes.
+Any `type` that isn't supported builds a `<span>` containing the value of the `label` key, if one exists, as its content, and any other keys as attributes.

+### Supported Control Types ###
 Following is a list of all currently-supported `type`s, and then a more detailed specification of each.
-(Note that not all of these are properly supported in all browsers, yet; there are a number of references around the web for [which browsers support what][formsupport])
+Links to Angular documentation in the specifications below indicate that values will be added to the Angular-defined attributes mentioned, and that Angular provides the actual functionality described there.
+(Note that not all of these are properly supported in all browsers, yet; there are a number of references around the web for [which browsers support what][formsupport].)

 * [button](#button)
 * [checkbox](#checkbox)